carrasco-leo/vampire-5e/README.md

 # vampire-5e
-FoundryVTT Sytem for Vampire the Masquarade 5th Edition
+FoundryVTT Sytem for Vampire the Masquerade 5th Edition